corbane/Ghx/Readme.md

 ## Currently / Known Issues

 - Currently is not supported on MacOS (but it's possible)
-- Not tested with List and Data Tree access
+- Not tested with Data Tree access
 - The debugger must be detached to compile the source
 - Derived types are not implemented (eg. `class CustomMesh : Mesh {}`)
-- The order of the inputs is not the same as that of the source
 - If the name of the field (eg. `myVar`) change (->`MyVar`) the grah links are lost
-- If an output is deleted in the source code the connected components inputs is not updated
-- The order of the outputs is not the same as that of the source

 ## Install / Use